kairos-io/kairos-docs/content/en/docs/Reference/build-from-scratch.md

 ## Build bootable assets

-Once the container image is built, we can proceed directly to creating an ISO or netboot it using [AuroraBoot](/docs/reference/auroraboot).
+Once the container image is built, we can proceed directly to creating an ISO or netboot it using [AuroraBoot]({{< ref "../reference/auroraboot" >}}).
 We can use AuroraBoot to handle the ISO build process and even attach a default cloud config if desired.
 Here's an example for both scenarios:

 {{< tabpane text=true  >}}
 {{% tab header="ISO" %}}

-We can use [AuroraBoot](/docs/reference/auroraboot) to handle the the ISO build process and optionally attach it a default cloud config, for example:
+We can use [AuroraBoot]({{< ref "../reference/auroraboot" >}}) to handle the ISO build process and optionally attach it a default cloud config, for example:

 ```bash
 docker run -v "$PWD"/build:/tmp/auroraboot \